Microsoft-Web/WebCampTrainingKit/HOL/AspNetWebApiSpa/README.md

 	````

 <a name="Ex1Task2" />
-#### Task 2 – Creating the TriviaController Web API ####
+#### Task 2 - Creating the TriviaController API ####

 In the previous task, you created the initial structure of the Geek Quiz web application.
-You will now build a simple Web API service that interacts with the quiz data model and exposes the following actions:
+You will now build a simple API service that interacts with the quiz data model and exposes the following actions:

 - **GET /api/trivia**: Retrieves the next question from the quiz list to be answered by the authenticated user.
 - **POST /api/trivia**: Stores the quiz answer specified by the authenticated user.

-You will use the ASP.NET Scaffolding tools provided by Visual Studio to create the baseline for the Web API controller class.
+You will use the ASP.NET Scaffolding tools provided by Visual Studio to create the baseline for the API controller class.

 1. Open the **WebApiConfig.cs** file inside the **App_Start** folder.
-This file defines the configuration of the Web API service, like how routes are mapped to Web API controller actions.
+This file defines the configuration of the API service, like how routes are mapped to API controller actions.

 1. Add the following using statement at the beginning of the file.